maxfischer2781/asyncstdlib/docs/index.rst

 async iterable via its :py:meth:`~object.__del__` method.
 Thus, async iterators should be cleaned up deterministically whenever possible (see `PEP 533`_ for details).

-Whenever an async iterator of :py:mod:`asyncstdlib` creates a temporary async iterator [#tempiter]_ during iteration, it assumes sole ownership of this iterator.
+All async iterators of :py:mod:`asyncstdlib` that work on other iterators assume sole ownership of the iterators passed to them.
-It guarantees to clean up such temporary async iterators as soon as the :py:mod:`asyncstdlib` async iterator itself is cleaned up.
+Passed in async iterators are guaranteed to :py:meth:`~agen.aclose` as soon as the :py:mod:`asyncstdlib` async iterator itself is cleaned up.

-.. [#tempiter] An iterator ``aiter = a.iter(source)`` is assumed to be temporary if
-         it is a new object, that is ``aiter is not source`` holds true.
+Use :py:func:`~asyncstdlib.asynctools.borrow` to prevent automatic cleanup, and :py:func:`~asyncstdlib.asynctools.scoped_iter` to guarantee cleanup in custom code.

 .. _PEP 533: https://www.python.org/dev/peps/pep-0533/